Subnodal/subOS-concept/docs/en/tests.md

 * **Subject code** refers to the code that we are testing against.
 * **Test code** refers to the code which contains unit tests that invoke the subject code and test the various functions in it.
+* **Artefacts** refer to example files or other generated setups which are used to test the subject code with (for example, configuration files which are read by the subject code).

 We use [subTest](https://github.com/Subnodal/subTest) as a means of testing the components of subOS.
 It allows us to write tests for many situations ─ whether